BaadMaro/CTF/CyberTalents-Marathon-CTF/new account/README.md

 **Bonus**

-We can use a tool called deepBlueCLI, it's a PwerShell Module for Threat Hunting via Windows Event Logs
+We can use a tool called deepBlueCLI, it's a PowerShell Module for Threat Hunting via Windows Event Logs

 https://github.com/sans-blue-team/DeepBlueCLI